zhangjiangen11/Simple-Online-Multiplayer-Networking-Authoritative-Dedicated-Server/README.md

 cd "C:\Users\USERNAME\Desktop\security"
 ```

-Then type this to connect:
+Then type this to connect to your instance:

 ```bash
 ssh -i mykey.pem ec2-user@PUBLIC_DNS_HERE